-Hill and Moorland Leader Award Training
+Hill and Moorland Leader Training

 Our Hill and Moorland Leader training courses are not only highly informative but also fun and run in a friendly manner.
 We take great pride in the very high percentage of people returning for assessment and other courses.

-Hill and Moorland Leader Training Course Dates
+Hill and Moorland Leader Training Course Format